 Summer means bloodthirsty mosquitos will soon be ruining our backyard festivities and outdoor adventures.
 More and more people are turning to natural botanicals to repel pests rather than toxic chemical sprays like DEET.
-Fragrant, leafy mosquito-repelling plants are popping up in garden centers everywhere across the country and people are buying them up in an effort to create bug-free back yards.
+Fragrant, leafy mosquito-repelling botanicals are very popular and people are planting them on their property in an effort to create bug-free back yards.
 But are the claims true?
 Do these plants work at repelling mosquitos?
 There’s good news and bad news.

 Mosquito Plant (citrosa geraniums or Pelargonium citrosum) is an attractive tropical plant with lacy green foliage and beautiful flowers and a member of the geranium family.
 It is prized for its citrus aroma that comes from the oils in the foliage.
 But simply placing a Mosquito Plant on your patio won’t stop mosquitoes from biting.
 In fact, according to the American Botanical Council, while these plants have been engineered to produce citronella oil, they only contain trace amounts—not enough for any real lasting pest control.
 They’re certainly beautiful plants to grow in the back yard, but if you’re planting them because of the promise of fewer bugs flying around your yard, you might want to reconsider.

 Fortunately, it’s not all doom and gloom.
 If you happened to purchase one of these plants in hopes of getting some bug repelling benefits, studies do show that the oils from the crushed leaves of these plants are somewhat effective at repelling mosquitos, even if at only a fraction of effectiveness of DEET.
 But they’re not very long-lasting and only last about 30 minutes.

 Two other plants that don’t get nearly the amount of repellent recognition and actually work better than Mosquito Plant and citronella are as follows: